Marc García (footballer)

-Marc García Renom (born 21 March 1988) is an Andorran footballer who plays for UE Engordany as a left-back.
+Marc García Renom (born 21 March 1988) is an Andorran footballer who plays for Lleida CF and the Andorra national team as a left-back.

 Club career

 Born in Andorra la Vella, García all but spent his entire career in the Spanish lower leagues.
 He started out at SE Eivissa-Ibiza B, representing in quick succession UD Fraga, UD Pomar, Atlético Monzón and UE Vic.

 In June 2013, García signed with Segunda División B club UE Llagostera, being immediately loaned to Palamós CF and then to Cerdanyola del Vallès FC, both from Tercera División.

 International career

 García made his debut for Andorra on 29 May 2010, in a 4–0 friendly loss against Iceland.

+Personal life

+While still working as a footballer, García was a physiotherapy student at EU Gimbernat.